diqidoq/playa/README.md

 ## credits

-Teh softeare has been developed and tested by @diqidoq.
-Special thanks goes to the supporters and contributors @ocbtec, @geirha, @llua, @izabera, @konsolebix and many more from #bash IRC.
+The software has been developed and tested by @diqidoq und Debian 9 and bash.
+Special thanks goes to the supporters and contributors [https://github.com/ocbtec](ocbtec), [https://github.com/geira](geirha), @llua, @izabera, @konsolebix and many more from #bash IRC.